 Gemma has a diverse background as a qualified teacher with QTLS/QTS and is also a registered adult nurse and nurse teacher.

 Her experience includes secondary, further and higher education (maths, biology, health & social care), research management, private and NHS healthcare (community and acute setting).
-She holds a MSc Professional Education and PGCertHE obtained from DeMontfort University; BSc (Hons) Health & Social Care and PGCertAdvancing Healthcare Practice from the Open University.
+She holds a Doctor of Nursing, MSc Professional Education and PGCertHE obtained from DeMontfort University; BSc (Hons) Health & Social Care and PGCertAdvancing Healthcare Practice from the Open University.
 Gemma has extensive experience in online and distance education at a range of academic levels.
-Her professional doctoral study examined the relationship(s) between online social networks, accountability and the journey of professional socialisation for pre-registration student nurses.
+Her professional doctoral study examined the concept of professionalism and social media.

-Gemma has and currently works on a range of research projects with a particular interest in Facebook and social media in healthcare and healthcare education.
-Ongoing research involves raising awareness of, assessment and decision making for [un]professional behaviours of nurses in social media or 'e-professionalism' policy, guidance and interventions.
-Other current pursuits include critical realist methodology, evidence synthesis for social media and public health interventions.
+Gemma currently works on a range of research projects with a particular interest in professionalism, accountability (including the legal aspects of this), online social networks and social media in healthcare and healthcare education.
+Ongoing research involves raising awareness of, assessment and decision making for [un]professional behaviours of nurses in social media, 'e-professionalism' policy, guidance and interventions., realist review into OSN and SM interventions for reducing obesity.
+Other interests include realist ethnography and realist methodologies.

 Gemma has a diverse teaching background with a particular focus on nursing, health and social care and interprofessional education in the online environment.
 She is also interested in the use of participatory social media technologies such as blogging for reflection in partnership with students; including the use of this to teach research methods and theory.
 In complement to her research interests, critical realist principles and embedding these into pedagogic practices are part of her approach to the design and delivery of online materials.